scala/scala-lang/blog/_posts/2026-04-06-last-mile-towards-sbt2.md

 Thanks to the community effort, we already have [60+ plugins](https://www.scala-sbt.org/2.x/docs/en/community-plugins.html) ported to sbt 2.x.
 This is amazing for a build tool that hasn't been released yet.
 Special thanks to Kenji Yoshida for pull requests, preparing and porting many plugins to sbt 2.

 Under the sbt2 workstream, Anatolii from Scala Center has created [the sbt2-compat plugin](/blog/2026/03/02/sbt2-compat.html), which absorbs the source-level differences between sbt 1.x and 2.x.
 This allows cross-building of a plugin and aids the migration process.
-Also under the STF workstream, Rikito Taniguchi from VirtusLab has created a pull request to [cross build Scala.JS plugin to sbt 2.x (scala-js#5314)](https://github.com/scala-js/scala-js/pull/5314).
+Also under the STA workstream, Rikito Taniguchi from VirtusLab has created a pull request to [cross build Scala.JS plugin to sbt 2.x (scala-js#5314)](https://github.com/scala-js/scala-js/pull/5314).

 Independently, Play (see [playframework#13319](https://github.com/playframework/playframework/issues/13319)) and Scala Native (see [scala-native#4768](https://github.com/scala-native/scala-native/pull/4768)) projects have been working towards sbt 2.x support as well.